cedarcode/mechanize-cookie_store/README.md

 For *Rails* applications you can create `config/initializers/mechanize-cookie_store.rb` and provide the necessary configuration params to access your desired persistance method.

-If your not using Rails, you just need to make sure to run the same configuration code before using Mechanize.
+If you're not using Rails, you just need to make sure to run the same configuration code before using Mechanize.

 Please see below the available built-in stores and their specific configurations: